 People are naturally curious.
 Take your followers behind the scenes and give them little exclusive insights.
 For example, if you are a company that sells a product, show them the material you use, production process or distribution.
 You can even show a short part of your brainstorming session.
 The options are infinite!

 Instagram videos give you the ability to pitch each one of your products to millions of people at the same time.
-Create a short form Instagram videos to highlight the biggest advantages of your product.
+Create a short form of Instagram videos to highlight the biggest advantages of your product.
 But be careful and don’t make it all about selling.
 Start from your customer’s perspective and show how your product can satisfy their needs.

 Check the video below:

 People scroll the Instagram news feed during their short break at work, in the classroom, waiting for the bus, basically almost every time they’re not busy with something.
 But unfortunately, many times you can’t afford to watch Instagram videos with the sound on.
 Even the most engaging video in the world that can’t be understood when the sound is on mute means missing out on potential customers.
-The simple solution for this is subtitles.
+The simple solution for this is adding subtitles.
 Don’t lose leads because of these little mistakes.

 Think before recording!
 Your phone orientation should be different for a video on your news feed than the one that is on your story.
 While Horizontal videos are a “normal” format that fits Facebook and Instagram news feeds, vertical videos are a new popular format for your Instagram story and Snapchat.
 Why?
 Since you want to simplify your target markets’ life with your product, you don’t want to make them work extra to enjoy your Instagram story.